 Region's public-sector IT spend set for exponential growth.(MARKET INTELLIGENCE): An article from: Iraq Telecom by Gale Reference Team (Digital - Oct 31, 2008) - HTML

 Captives prefer TPAs for handling claims: exponential growth of claims can overwhelm in-house staff.
 Caroline McDonald (Digital - Aug 1, 2005) - HTML.

 formula, Root of unity, Cartesian product, Cartesian closed category, Ordinal arithmetic,

 Exponential growth by John McBrewster, Frederic P. Miller, and Agnes F. Vandome (Paperback

 - Jul 27, 2009)

 Interest and Exponential Growth Table by Jimmy Dale (Kindle Edition - Mar 13, 2009) - Kindle Book

-Output and Investment for Exponential Growth in Consumption. by Richard Stone (Paperback - Jan 1, 1963).
+Output and Investment for Exponential Growth in Consumption.
+Richard Stone.